foxe6/exhentai-mirror-freemium/local-reader/README.md

-# Local Copy of ExHentai.org
+# Local Reader of ExHentai.org
 This is solely for private purposes only.
 It is not for public use.
 No one is responsible for any misuse.